raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step04.md

 + `VCC` is the pin used to power the device, it will take any voltage in between 3.3 and 5V
 + `GND` is the ground pin that is required to complete the circuit
-+ `A0` is the analogue output (will not work with a Pi)
++ `AO` is the analogue output (will not work with a Pi)
 + `DO` is the digital output pin (this will work with the Pi)

 The VCC pin here can take a range of voltages so potential dividers are not necessary.
+It is also worth noting that the `AO` pin does not feature on all line sensors, only some.

 ### Two sensors are better than one.